 Oktoberfest: Fun with Fermentation

 Oktoberfest, in its 185th year, isn't quite as long in the tooth as the drink it celebrates, seeing as beer dates back at least 2,000 years.
 The occasion nevertheless carries considerable distinction as one of the world's most hallowed beer festivals.
 But while you can celebrate it anywhere, why not experience Oktoberfest in its birthplace of Munich?
-Two Vermont Biking Tour options bring you close to the city where it all started: Lake Constance and Heart of Europe Bike & Boat.
+Two Vermont Biking Tour options bring you close to the city where it all started: Germany, Austria & Switzerland: Bavarian Alps to Lake Constance and France, Luxembourg & Germany Bike & Boat: Mosel River Valley.